 - the freedom from fear. *2

-Rabbi Meir Soloveichik parses four additional freedoms that are referenced by the Passover seder. *4
+Rabbi Meir Soloveichik parses four additional freedoms referenced by the Passover seder. *4

-- The freedom of time: The enslaved person has no control over his time. time is man’s most precious nonrenewable resource.
+- The freedom of time: The enslaved person has no control over his time.
+Time is man’s most precious nonrenewable resource.
 This is one of the worst aspects of slavery.
-A free person owns the freedom of choice: He is free to use his time, hopefully, to his advantage, to advance himself, his family, and his world.
-And the first commandment given to the Jewish people is to establish their calendar.
+A free person owns the freedom of choice: He is free to use his time, hopefully to his advantage, to advance himself, his family, and his world.
+And the first commandment given to the Jewish people is establishing their calendar.
 “This shall be the first of the months for you.”- This commandment is given just before the Israelites leave Egypt and refers to the Hebrew month of Nisan. *2

-- The fourth and most counterintuitive freedom is the freedom of the law, i.e The halacha – the regulations of an ordered society provided by the divine prescriptions and narratives of the Torah: The Torah, with its 613 laws and many narratives, provides humanity with the foundation for true freedom and the final redemption when all the world will live together in peace and harmony.
+- The fourth and most counterintuitive freedom is the freedom of the law: The halacha – the regulations of an ordered society provided by the divine prescriptions and narratives of the Torah: The Torah, with its 613 laws and many reports, provides humanity with the foundation for true freedom and the final redemption when all the world will live together in peace and harmony.

 This is the drama of the seder night.
 And on the second night of Passover, Jews begin to count the “omer,” the forty-nine-day countdown to the Jewish holiday of Shavuot, which commemorates receiving the Ten Commandments and the Torah at Mount Sinai,

-On this seder night, and every seder night, my family and I are grateful for the freedom from oppression we have achieved to date, but we know that this freedom is elusive and must be guarded and preserved in every generation and every land.
+On this seder night, and every seder night, my family and I are grateful for the freedom from oppression we have achieved to date.
+Still, we know this freedom is elusive and must be guarded and preserved in every generation and every land.

 This year, in particular, we have witnessed the sudden attack on the freedoms of the Ukrainian people by Russian military forces.

-The lessons of the seder remind us to be vigilant about our freedoms and to be ready to defend them with zeal at every moment.
+The lessons of the seder remind us to be vigilant about our freedoms and ready to defend them with zeal at every moment.